vasilynes/neural-fashion-search/README.md

 `cotton dress with long sleeves and V-neck in floral print`

 LLM-as-a-judge (Qwen2.5-3B-Instruct) approach is used to classify each returned item as either relevant (1) to the query or irrelevant (0).
 Then Precision@10 is calculated.

+For more details on propmts for augmentation and evaluation, see `ml/notebooks/search_engine/query.py`.

 <img width="1016" height="630" alt="Screenshot_20260519_055258" src="https://github.com/user-attachments/assets/783070de-7a73-45e4-ab9f-4e629b1d8b08" />